maim-lain/fourelements/book-2/slave-tips.md

 #### Training Requirements
 Level | Requirement
 :---: | ---
-1 - 5 | None
+1 - 5 | Main quest
 6 | Battles = 6
 7 | Tactics = 2
-8 | Ember Island

 <br>
 <br>

 ## Palace:
 #### Azulas room
-- Her room is the location of many events and scenes, and is also a place you will frequently visit while doing quests.
+- Once you increase your rank and standing you will be able to go to Azula's room at night for her scenes.

 #### Throne room
 - The throne room is available during the day and is the location of the Azula throne room scenes.